vlsi/MPS/README.md

 System requirements
 -------------------

-To run JetBrains MPS you need JDK 5.0 or JDK 6.0.
+To build JetBrains MPS from sources you need JDK 6.0.
+Other JDK versions are currently not supported for building MPS from sources.

 ----------------------